$21.00 – $49.00

 Refreshing, tannic with prominent peachy note & a slight sweet aftertaste

 Bai Ye or ‘White Leaf’ describes the light white hue on the fresh leaves.
 The picking grade is 3-5 leaves which has a small to medium opening.
 This Wu Long tea is known for its very forward fruity peach note.
 This batch is harvested from over 60 year old tea trees which are covered in moss due to the foggy moist air and cold climate.
-The origin of Bai Ye is Zhong Xin Yan, Wu Dong, Feng Huang Shan (Phoenix Mountains), Guangdong Province, China.
-Wu Dong is recognized by tea connoisseurs as the top location for growing and producing Dan Cong.
-This tea is also known as ‘Big White Leaf Dan Cong Oolong Tea.’
+Bai Ye has a high yield, buds early, and is easy to process with reliable outcomes.
+Bai Ye is grown and crafted in the traditional Dan Cong manner.
+The delightful peachy notes also make this tea one of the most popular on the market.
+The origin of this batch is from Feng Xi, Feng Huang Shan, Guangdong Province, China.

 Health benefits: includes Catechins and Epicatechins which are antioxidants.
 These compounds belong to a group of plant chemicals called Flavonoids.
 This oolong tea is rich in polyphenols, a natural antioxidant.
 The amino acid L-Theanine is also present.
 Also includes caffeine.